Rural and Isolated Practice (Scheduled Medicines) Registered Nurse course

-Please refer to our frequently asked questions page for more detail on our pricing model and payment options.
+Please refer to our fees and payments page for more detail on our pricing model and payment options.

 You will be provided with a hard copy of the Primary Clinical Care Manual at the commencement of the course.
 Other resources will be available electronically and posted on enrolment and payment.
 Access to a computer and the internet are essential.

 You will be required to have access to current*: